 At long last, a prequel that doesn’t suck.

-Major spoilers follow – if you haven’t watched the movie yet, get to a theater near you!
+Major spoilers for Rogue One follow – if you haven’t watched the movie yet, get to a theater near you!

 Much has already been said about the Star Wars cinematic universe so let’s get this out the way quickly: the originals are gold, the prequels suck, and The Force Awakens did a decent job of reinvigorating the franchise.
 We can’t change the past, we can only delight in what Lucas got right, and hope for a better series of films now that Disney is at the helm.